 In preparing for year-end, employers must: (i) verify that each employee's name and Social Security Number matches before preparing Forms W-2; (ii) determine which employees will need to file a new or amended Form W-4 for the coming year; and (iii) ensure that supplemental wage payments often made to employees at the end of the calendar year (i.e., bonuses, commissions, prizes and awards) are properly taxed.
 Step-by-step guidance for employers addressing all of these concerns is available through the following How Tos:

-- How to Verify SSNs
+- How to Verify Social Security Numbers

-- How to Deal With IRS Lock-In Letters
+- How to Handle IRS Lock-In Letters

 - How to Withhold on Supplemental Wages Using the Optional Flat Rate Method